Pediatric Dental Services

 What special care do space maintainers need?

-Pediatric dentists have four rules for space maintainer care.
+According to the American Academy of Pediatric Dentistry, pediatric dentists have four rules for space maintainer care.
 First, avoid sticky sweets or chewing gum.
 Second, don't tug or push on the space maintainer with your fingers or tongue.
 Third, keep it clean with conscientious brushing and flossing.
 Fourth, continue regular dental visits.

 HABIT BREAKING